Organic Search Traffic for SEO Optimization Metric

 Organic Search Traffic Challenges

-Before, after or during page optimization and keyword analysis, make sure your pages are indexed.
+Before, after, or during page optimization and keyword analysis, make sure your pages are indexed.
 Conduct a quick Google search using “site:yourwebsite.com” to make sure your pages are actually indexed.
 If you are performing site updates, even basic page changes, Google must re-crawl and then re-index these pages.
-It’s not uncommon to experience unstable rankings for up to a few weeks afterwards, but don’t be discouraged!
+It’s not uncommon to experience unstable rankings for up to a few weeks afterward, but don’t be discouraged!
 It will improve.

 Organic Search Traffic Best Practices

-Some examples of techniques used for organic SEO include using keyword opportunity and keyword ranking, backlinking, link building to improve link popularity, and writing content relevant for human readers.Sometimes users switch up the keyword phrases that they use to make a purchase decision.
-Here is where you need to make sure you do better keyword research so that you can understand what they are searching.
+Some examples of techniques used for organic SEO include using keyword opportunity and keyword ranking, backlinking, link building to improve link popularity, and writing content relevant to human readers.
+Sometimes users switch up the keyword phrases that they use to make a purchase decision.
+Here is where you need to make sure you do better keyword research so that you can understand what they are searching for.
 There are many ways in which you can do this.

 First, look at AdWords data.
 Here you can use the keyword planning tool and get ideas from Google based on your existing keywords.
 You can also work with your AdWords team to identify patterns or trends the SEO team may not have known, as AdWords generally is constantly trying and testing out new keyword phrases.
 Learn more: Adwords Dashboard.

 Second, using a tool like SEMRush or Moz, you can identify what your competitors are ranking for and what is working for them.
 If one of your competitors seems to be gaining traction with organic search, they are perfect examples to reverse engineer.
-You can do this in SEMRush by going to your “competitors” tab, and then looking at your competitors and what they rank for.
+You can do this in SEMRush by going to your “competitors” tab and then looking at your competitors and what they rank for.
 This would be a good example of a competitor you want to reverse engineer.
 Once you reverse engineer them, you want to change your keyword strategy on your physical website.

 Is organic search traffic better than paid search traffic?